Agroqirax/timberborn-http/README.md

 ## Features

-- Get the state of levers & adapters from timberborn
+- Get the state of levers and adapters from Timberborn
-- Update the state of levers
+- Change lever states
-- Receive webhooks and trigger actions
+- Receive webhook events and trigger actions

 ## Installation